310.595.5181

 Looking Ahead

-The three Malibu enclaves enter 2026 with different momentum.
-The Colony has benefited from continued international UHNW interest in California coastal real estate as a long-term store of value, and from the cultural cachet that the community has accrued over a century.
+The three enclaves enter 2026 with different momentum.
+The Colony has benefited from continued international UHNW interest in California coastal real estate as a long-term store of value, and from the cultural cachet the community has accumulated over a century.
 Carbon Beach has continued to set the upper bound for coastal pricing in the United States, with a small number of trophy transactions each year that re-establish the ceiling.
-Point Dume has been the most consistent performer over the last decade and continues to draw the deepest buyer pool of the three, particularly among family buyers and creatives who prioritize lifestyle over visibility.
+Point Dume has been the most consistent performer over the last decade and continues to draw the deepest buyer pool of the three, especially among family buyers and creatives who prioritize lifestyle over visibility.

 Working with Someone Who Knows the Doors

-For buyers seriously entering this market, the partner who can introduce you to inventory that has not yet appeared publicly — and who can represent your interest discreetly to other agents and to owners — is often the most valuable element of the search.
+For buyers seriously entering this market, the partner who can introduce you to inventory that has not yet appeared publicly — and represent your interest discreetly to other agents and to owners — is often the most valuable element of the search.
 The same is true on the sell side.
 Pricing a Colony, Carbon, or Point Dume property correctly requires understanding not just public comparables but the off-market activity that doesn't appear in any data feed.

 Monica Antola is a luxury real estate advisor with over 18 years of experience on the Westside of Los Angeles, specializing in Malibu, Pacific Palisades, Brentwood, Santa Monica, and the coastal communities.
 Chairman's Circle Platinum, Top 1.5% in The Global Network.
 REALM Global member.
 DRE# 01826288.